pran-7-5/eco_style/README.md

 Ancestral = even if you don't have a child you might have brother and sister, they also carry almost the same genetic material.
 Even more, your mother and father have brothers and sisters and their children.

-Having a major achievement(people that are not your blood relative will become you, they are inspired by your spirit/quality/work) (the problem is someone will replace your work in the future if your work is not ideal and absolute.)
+Having a major achievement(people that are not your blood relative will become you, they are inspired by your spirit/quality/work) (The problem is someone will replace your work in the future if your work is not ideal and absolute.)

 Attaching your name to the extraordinary person becoming part of the history.
 (The problem is how will you know who is the extraordinary person of such sophistication.)
 ```